 What you can do

-- What's the most likely cause of my symptoms?
+- What's the most likely cause of these symptoms?

-- What treatments are available, and which do you recommend?
+- What treatments are available?
+Which do you recommend and why?

-- What types of side effects can I expect from treatment?
+- What are the side effects of treatment?

-- Are there any brochures or other printed material that I can take home with me?
+- Are there brochures or other printed material I can have?
+What websites do you recommend?

 What to expect from your doctor

-- Does anything seem to improve your symptoms?
+- Does anything improve your symptoms?

-- What, if anything, appears to worsen your symptoms?
+- What, if anything, worsens your symptoms?